shareish/shareish/README.md

 To remove container: `docker compose rm` (in the root directory, data are kept in the volumes).
 See Docker documentation for more information.

+If you later need to update Shareish to latest version, git pull the last commits and run again the Docker build (3.) and up (4.) commands.
+The Docker volumes are kept so the data inserted in your database will be conserved.

 ## Installation for deployment on a production server